-Which CPA Exam Section Should I Take First and Why?
+Which CPA Exam Section Should You Take First?
+[Full 2025 Guide]

 first-cpa-exam-sectionA lot of people ask me which CPA exam section they should take first.
 You might be wondering the same thing.
 Unfortunately, there isn’t an easy.
 Everyone is different and is better with some subjects and worse with others.
 Telling everyone to take the same section first doesn’t make a lot of sense.
 Instead, what I tell students and candidates, is it depends on what they are good at.